Nanofus/salsa-card-generator/README.md

 # salsa-card-template
-Angular app to create card templates for the card game "Salsa".
+Angular app to generate cards for the card game "Salsa" from spreadsheet data.
 Can also be used as an example for using an Angular app as a card game card generator.

 ## Usage
 Install Angular with npm first!